Assembly Finance Committee Report to the Assembly

 J. That in the annual budgeting process, a goal of at least 10 percent of all money received be paid to the World Evangelism Fund (WEF) and approved specials with priority being giving to WEF.

-K. That the local church support any student attending Mount Vernon Nazarene University with a minimum scholarship of $1,000.
+K. That the local church financially supports any student attending Mount Vernon Nazarene University with a minimum scholarship of $1,000.

 District Policies and Procedures